scribu/wp-query-multiple-taxonomies/readme.txt

 `is_multitax()` -> true if more than one taxonomy was queried

 `is_multitax( array('tax_a', 'tax_b') )` -> true if both tax_a and tax_b were queried

+= How can I customize the display even further? =

+Copy any file from the `templates` directory into a directory called `qmt` in your theme and modify it at will.

+For example to change the checkbox mode display,

+copy

+`wp-content/plugins/query-multiple-taxonomies/templates/checkboxes.html`

+to

+`wp-content/themes/YOUR-THEME/qmt/checkboxes.html`

+and change it however you want.

 == Changelog ==